OnkelDunkel/DBExamPreprocessing/README.md

 ### Group members: Ali Raza Khan, Mohammed Murad Hossain Sarker, Rasmus Balder Nordbjærg, Yakubu Adeyemi Oseni

-## Which databases are used?
+## Databases are used

 We used MySQL and mongodb.
+We use mongodb because it is high     performance and simple to install.
+It has the freedom of using JSON or BSON document to store data.
+We use mysql because it is relational database and wide range used including data warehousing, e-commerce.
+Also, it is free and open source.

 ## How data is modeled in the database?

+The data is set up on a DigitalOcean VM:

 We have insert cityname  and location in the citis table and  insert booktitle and authorid in the books table then create relation between books and authors table.
-We have also create new table name books_cities for create relationship between books and cities table.
+We have also create new table name books_cities for create many to many relationship between books and cities table.

+Due to the lightweightness of our application we are not exactly modelling the data in the application.
+That is we do not have dedicated classes to store the models in.

 ![DB diagram](images/db_diagram.png)

-## How the data is imported?
+## Importing the data

 ### Getting the .txt book files from the Gutenberg Project